KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

 class KeyboardViewController: KeyboardInputViewController {

     override func viewDidLoad() {
-        keyboardActionHandler = CustomActionHandler(inputViewController: self)
+        services.actionHandler = CustomActionHandler(inputViewController: self)
         super.viewDidLoad()
     }
 }
 ```

-Since service instances are lazy, you should customize them as early as possible to make sure that all parts of the keyboard use the correct service type.
+Since service instances are lazy, you should customize them as early as possible to make sure that all parts of the keyboard that will use them will use the correct type.